-The two brothers Charles Marcel Keller-Gysin (1901-1992) and Paul Keller (1903-1968) from Delsberg, together with Charles' brother-in-law Hans Sackmann-Keller (born 1905), founded Keller Shipping Ltd. Basel in 1945, it being entered in the commercial register on 26.12.1945.
-Two years later, Keller Line Ltd. was founded.
-Over the years Charles Keller was the great, all-dominant head of the company, whilst his brother Paul managed the company office in Lisbon for many years.
-Hans Sackmann, the husband of Charles Keller's sister, Nelie Germaine Keller, had run a flour business in his property at Holbeinstrasse 68, Basel, but he gave up the flour trade and became head of finance at Keller Shipping.
-His building became the headquarters of the shipping company
+The two brothers Charles Marcel Keller-Gysin (1901 to 1992) and Paul René Keller (1903 to 1968) from Delsberg and Hans Sackmann-Keller (born 1905), the brother-in-law of Charles and Paul, founded Keller Shipping AG, Basel, in 1945, which was entered in the commercial register on 26.12.1945.
+Keller Line AG was founded two years later.
+Throughout the years, Charles M. Keller was the company's great, all-important patron, while his brother Paul ran his own company in Lisbon for many years.
+Hans Sackmann, who had married the sister of Charles M. Keller and Paul René Keller, Nelly Germaine Keller, ran a flour business from his property at Holbeinstrasse 68, Basel.
+He gave up the flour trade and became head of finance at Keller Shipping.
+His building became the headquarters of the shipping company.

 The office building of Keller Shipping Ltd. in Basel

-Charles Keller and his brother Paul completed their apprenticeships as forwarding agents and gained professional experience in various foreign cities, e.g. Antwerp.
+Charles M. Keller and his brother Paul completed an apprenticeship as forwarding agents and gained professional experience in various foreign cities, e.g. Antwerp.
 His good knowledge of the common commercial languages of Western Europe was an invaluable advantage.
-During the Second World War, he worked for the KTA (Kriegs Transport Amt = War Transport Office) in Bern and managed the lorry transit from Portugal and Spain to Switzerland.
-He was also a federal port commissioner in Bilbao.
-Charles Keller sat on the boards of various foreign shipping and insurance companies and was a member of the Swiss Maritime Commission and other maritime bodies, such as Membre titulaire of the Comité Maritime International.
-In his free time, Charles Keller was an enthusiastic carnival-goer, skier and golfer.
-Together with his business partners at the bank in Geneva, he is said to have gone skiing in the Valais, which probably also explains the Valais ship names.
+During the Second World War, he worked for the KTA (War Transport Office) in Bern and managed the transit of trucks from Portugal and Spain to Switzerland.
+He was also a federal harbour commissioner in Bilbao.
+Charles M. Keller sat on various boards of directors of foreign shipping and insurance companies and was a member of the Swiss Maritime Commission and other maritime bodies, such as Membre titulaire of the Comité Maritime International.
+In his spare time, Charles M. Keller was a keen carnival reveller, skier and golfer.
+Together with his business partners at the bank in Geneva, he is said to have travelled to Valais to go skiing, which probably explains the Valais ship names.

-Charles Keller had a daughter and two sons, Charles and Alfred, who also joined the company.
-Charles studied in Zurich, obtained a doctorate and later ran the company, but unfortunately lacked his father's business acumen.
-In the military he rose to the rank of colonel and he represented the shipping company in the Swiss Shipping Association.
-In contrast to Schweizerische Reederei AG and other companies, military service did not play a large role in Keller Shipping and no one asked prospective seamen whether they had military service and in what capacity.
+Charles M. Keller had two sons, Charles Paul and Alfred René Keller.
+Both also joined the company.
+Charles P. Keller studied in Basel and graduated with a doctorate in economics.
+He and his brother Alfred later managed the business until the company was dissolved in 2014.
+In the military, he reached the rank of Colonel i.
+Gst. (colonel in the general staff) and represented the shipping company in the Swiss Shipowners' Association.
+In contrast to Schweizerische Reederei AG and other companies, however, the military did not play a major role at Keller Shipping and nobody asked prospective seamen whether they had served in the military and in what capacity.

-The two Keller brothers had first started out with a chartered Swedish coaster and their first own ship was the LAUPEN, which they commissioned from an Italian shipyard in Viareggio.
-They were able to take delivery of the new coastal motor freighter in July 1948.
-With the LAUPEN, Keller Shipping opened its liner service between Italy, North Africa and Portugal, the so-called Keller Lines.
-Two years later followed the MURTEN and in 1952 the SEMPACH, both ships being converted British Second World War naval trawlers.
-Unfortunately, the SEMPACH did not have a long life, sinking off the Algerian coast in April 1953.
+The two Keller brothers had initially started out with a chartered Swedish coaster and their first own ship was the LAUPEN, which they commissioned from an Italian shipyard in Viareggio.
+In July 1948, they were able to take delivery of the new coastal motor freighter.
+With the LAUPEN, Keller Shipping launched its liner service between Italy, North Africa and Portugal, the so-called Keller Lines.
+Two years later the MURTEN followed and in 1952 the SEMPACH, both ships were converted British naval trawlers from the Second World War.
+Unfortunately, the SEMPACH did not have a long life and sank off the Algerian coast in April 1953.

-The MISOX of BRAG Maritime AG, Basel (Basler Rheinschiffahrt AG), a sister ship of the LAUPEN, was acquired by Keller Shipping in August 1952 and re-named GRANDSON.
-She had already been chartered by Keller Lines, but unfortunately BRAG Maritime had not much luck in the technical operation of the small freighter and they were certainly happy to abandon their maritime plans in favour of Rhine shipping, which suited them better.
+The MISOX of BRAG Maritime AG, Basel (Basler Rheinschiffahrt AG), a sister ship of the LAUPEN, was acquired by Keller Shipping in August 1952 and named GRANDSON.
+She had already been in service with Keller Lines, but unfortunately BRAG Maritime did not have a happy hand in operating the small freighter and they were certainly happy to abandon their deep sea shipping plans in favour of Rhine shipping, which suited them better.
 The ARBEDO was taken over at the end of 1954.
-Until the end of Keller Lines in 1994, two LAUPEN, two GRANDSON and two MURTEN followed, as well as the DORNACH.
+Two more LAUPEN, GRANDSON and MURTEN, as well as the DORNACH, followed until the end of Keller-Lines in 1994.

-As early as 1953, Keller Shipping operated a liner service from Genoa to the Red Sea.
-Unfortunately, not much is known about it, but apparently this service was operated for a few years.
-The old coastal steamer GALLUS from Küstenschiffahrts AG, Goldach was chartered by Keller Shipping and sailed to the Red Sea in spring 1953.
-It called at the ports of Jeddah, Port Sudan, Aden, Assab and Massawa, and made a detour to Beirut on the way back.
-According to newspaper notes from Genoa, the ARBEDO, as well as the charter ships MASSAUA and the Norwegian INGRID H (2500 tons) sailed to the Red Sea in 1957.
-This liner service was abandoned at the beginning of the 1960s.
+Keller Shipping operated a liner service from Genoa to the Red Sea as early as 1953.
+Unfortunately, not much is known about it, but apparently this service was operated for several years.
+The old coastal steamer GALLUS from Küstenschiffahrts AG, Goldach was chartered by Keller Shipping and sailed to the Red Sea in the spring of 1953.
+She called at the ports of Jeddah, Port Sudan, Aden, Assab and Massawa, and on the return trip made a detour to Beirut.
+According to newspaper reports from Genoa, the ARBEDO and the charter ships MASSAUA and the Norwegian INGRID H (2500 tonnes) sailed to the Red Sea in 1957.
+This liner service was discontinued at the beginning of the 1960s.

-Other charter ships, such as the small freighters FRAMAR, GIOVANNI TOFFOLO, STELLA DEL MARE and SCHEDIR, which were sailing under the Italian flag, sailed on the traditional route to Portugal.
-The FRAMAR and the SCHEDIR were used in a fast service from Genoa to Portugal in 1957.
+Other charter ships, such as the small freighters FRAMAR, GIOVANNI TOFFOLO, STELLA DEL MARE and SCHEDIR, sailing under the Italian flag, sailed on the traditional route to Portugal.
+The FRAMAR and SCHEDIR were deployed in 1957 on a fast service from Genoa to Portugal.

 Some of the chartered vessels of Keller Shipping (FotoMar Leixões)